AI knows a lot about things without you telling it. What it doesn't know is how you work. This is how you teach it.

 Most AI tools are capable but context-blind.
 They don't know your domain, your standards, or the patterns in how you actually solve problems.
 Every session starts from zero.

 The Builder's Net is a self-learning agent network that fixes that.
 Repeated work becomes reusable skills.
 Proven skills get promoted to autonomous agents.
 Unused agents retire, leaving their useful knowledge behind.
-Over time, the network gets faster — not because the model changed, but because it accumulated how you work.
+Over time, the network gets faster — not because the model changed, but because it accumulated how you work, the same simple, composable philosophy Anthropic lays out in Building Effective Agents.

 The first build is the slowest.
 By build 50 the network knows your patterns.
 By build 100 it's running most of it.